ryanlj77/telos.contracts/contracts/eosio.saving/README.md

-# Worker Proposal User/Developer Guide
+# Worker Proposal Developer Guide

 The Worker Proposal System contract allows members of the Telos Blockchain to create worker proposals.
 Through the WPS contract members of the telos blockchain can outline improvements that they believe benefit Telos.
 Once a proposal is published, members of Telos can use the Trail Service contract to vote for a proposal.
-If a proposal passes the proposer can claim the Tokens needed to implement the changes described in their proposal.
+If a proposal passes the proposer can claim the Tokens needed to implement the work described in their proposal.

 # Contract Setup